daniel-beet/acme.sh.wiki-clone/How-to-install.md

 - `--home` is a customized dir to install `acme.sh` in.
 By default, it installs into `~/.acme.sh`
 - `--config-home` is a writable folder, acme.sh will all the files(including cert/keys, configs) there.
 By default, it's same as `--home`
 - `--certhome` is a customized dir to save the certs you issue.
-By default, it saves the certs in `--home`.
+By default, it's same as `--config-home`.
 - `--accountemail` is the email used to register account to Let's Encrypt,  you will receive renewal notice email here.
 Default is empty.
 - `--accountkey` is the file saving your account private key.
 By default it's saved in `--home`.
 - `--useragent`  is the user-agent header value used to send to Let's Encrypt.